slaveOftime/Fun.Blazor/Docs/41 Hook/README.md

 # Hook

-Hook is very important for a component because you can use to access component's lifecycle like: do something after first render etc.
+A Hook is very important for a component because you can use it to access the component's lifecycle, for example, to do something after the first render.

-When you use it, it looks like it is from DI container but actually it is not, it is created when you actually consume it and is only available for that specific component.

-You can use **html.inject** or **html.comp** to consume it.
+When you use a Hook, it may look like it is from the DI container, but actually, it is not.
+It is created only when you consume it and is only available for that specific component.
+You can use **html.inject** to consume it.
 For example:

 {{BasicHookDemo}}

-## Extend hooks
+## Extend Hooks

-If you do not care about unit testing, then you can extend your own functionality like this.
-But in this way it is not easy to mock the extension methods.
+If you do not care about unit testing, you can extend your own functionality like this.
+But in this way, it is not easy to mock the extension methods.

 ```fsharp
 type IComponentHook with